Where Pets are Family

 Winter weather safety

 Winter has arrived and with that comes some things to keep in mind to keep our pets safe.
-With cold temperature's, especially when we get to single digits or below zero, our pets should be limited on the length of time they spend outside.
+With cold temperatures, especially when we get to single digits or below zero, our pets should be limited on the length of time they spend outside.
 Booties can help protect their pads from the cold and salt.
-Coats are great too, but regardless they still should have limits on outside time.
-Pets can get frostbite and hypothermia.
+Coats are great too but regardless they still should have limits on outside time.
+Pets can get frostbite and hypothermia just like us.
 Remember to use pet safe salt.
-It’s always a good idea when they come back inside to wipe off their feet with a damp towel to help wipe away excess salt to keep their paws protected.
+It’s always a good idea when they come back inside to wipe off their feet with a damp towel to help wipe away excess salt.
 Broken nails are common in the wintertime as dogs catch their long nails on the ice.
 Make sure to keep their nails trimmed more frequently during these months.
 Use caution if you have antifreeze around as it is very toxic to animals.
 It has a taste that animals find attractive and can cause fatal issues if not treated.
-Stay off water sources that may not be fully frozen and use a leash when walking on or by them.
+Stay off water sources that may not be fully frozen and use a leash when walking on or near them.
 Animals can fall in and it can become a dangerous situation quickly.
 Don’t leave your pet in a car especially when it’s not running, it can become really cold for them quickly.
 Enjoy these months with your furry friends cozied up and playing inside.
-If you’re feeling brave and can bare the cold trek out and enjoy some safe outdoor adventures.
+If you’re feeling brave and can brave the cold, trek out and enjoy some safe outdoor adventures.

 Pet Summer Safety: